BSFishy/portfolio/posts/software-development-isnt-about-writing-code.md

 ---

 At work, we've kicked off an exciting program called the [OpenSearch Contributor Initiative (OSCI)](https://opensearch.org/blog/Receive-mentorship-from-Amazon-engineers-and-accelerate-your-career-in-Tech/).
-This is a program targeted at people who are just starting out their careers in tech, by offering mentorship and guidance in contributing to our project.
+It's designed to provide mentorship and guidance to those embarking on their tech careers.
-From the announcement post:
+As the announcement post puts it:

 > Many today find it challenging to navigate the rugged terrain on their journey to a career in Tech.
 > You can’t know how long your chosen path will be, how difficult it will be, or even if it will lead to the desired destination.